-Here a couple other places you should check out.
+Here a couple of other places you should check out.

 Tower Bridge, Tower of London and The Circle

 Just take the tube and exit “Tower Hill” now everything is within walking distance.
 Enjoy the beautiful Tower of London and Tower Bridge.
 Make sure you take a stroll across the bridge.
 You might even wanna check out the Bridge Museum.
 It is located upstairs in one of the Towers.